June 10th - Joliet, Illinois - Torco Racing Fuels Route 66 NHRA Nationals -

 Duty calls, and so we are back to work.
 We have had a nice long break and seen many things, but it's nice to get back in the swing of things.
 We missed our

-friends at work and both of the teams.
+friends at work and the teams as well.
 This weekend was full of parties!
-Sweet Bradley, aka Poof, turned 11 years old.
-To celebrate, he got a new Noah's Ark
+Sweet Bradley, aka Poof, turned 11 years old and to celebrate he got a new Noah's

-that comes with two of each animal and of course Mr. and Mrs. Noah.
+Ark complete with two of each animal and of course Mr. and Mrs. Noah.
 Bradley's favorite thing to do with the people and animals is to chew their faces off.
-They

-nose and no little horns.
+no nose and no little horns.
 The little blue birds also are without eyes and wings.
-Poor Noah who once was whole now has no fanny and no staff that once held the
+Poor Noah who once was whole now has no fanny and no staff that once held

-kind dove that held the ever present olive branch letting us know it was safe to head to shore.
-Good thing Bradley wasn't on the real Ark, they would never
+the kind dove that held the ever present olive branch letting them know it was safe to head to shore.
+Good thing Bradley wasn't on the real Ark, they would

-have known when to get off the boat.
+never have known when to get off the boat.
 There was also a birthday for one of the team members.
-The wind was so strong on Saturday evening that as soon as we
+The wind was so strong on Saturday evening that as

-would light the candles on Chris' cake the wind would blow them out.
-Brandon, the driver of the Budweiser car, stood by with a lighter almost continually until
+soon as we would light the candles on Chris' cake the wind would blow them out.
+Brandon, the driver of the Budweiser car, stood by with a lighter almost

 We again have had an emotional weekend full of highs and lows.
 The Monster team did qualify for the race, had very consistent qualifying rounds, but only